 These Dreams by A.D.
 Cook, acrylic on canvas, 48″ x 36″

-A dear friend recently shared with me that “Life is about romance, comfort, and style”.
+A dear friend recently told me, “Life is about romance, comfort, and style.”
 And she’s right.
 After all, she should know.
-Women understand romance and style differently than men and I would go so far as to say that women are generally considered the more romantic of the sexes.
+Women understand romance and style differently than men, and I would go so far as to say that women are generally considered the more romantic of the sexes.
 In many ways, they are more in touch with their feelings and certainly more comfortable expressing them.
-That is perhaps why they are more capable of understanding art — the true essence and meaning of art anyway.
+That is perhaps why they are more capable of understanding art — its true essence and meaning anyway.
 Certainly, women appreciate art differently than men.
 And through their softer side, they bring a sense of calmness to man.
 And that’s a good thing.

 Eclipse by A.D.
 Cook, acrylic on canvas, 36″ x 36″

-It’s well known that a clean and uncluttered atmosphere in the room raises the senses to a greater level of appreciation for each partner.
-Sometimes little things like wall colors and art can set the mind at ease and help to lessen inhibitions.
+It’s well known that the room’s clean and uncluttered atmosphere raises the senses to a greater level of appreciation for each partner.
+Sometimes, little things like wall colors and art can ease the mind and help lessen inhibitions.
 Adding romance to your bedroom’s decor can create an inviting and intimate space where passion is encouraged.
 Hanging sensual art on your bedroom walls offers a visual reminder that can titillate and stimulate sexual desire, encouraging physical intimacy.

 Everlasting by A.D.
 Cook, 36″ x 36″

 Make your bedroom intimate with art.
-If you want to create a luxurious and sensual space that stimulates your senses, art can set the tone.
+Art can set the tone if you want to create a luxurious and sensual space that stimulates your senses.
 The right painting can add a sexy, stylish feeling to any bedroom.
 For a romantic look, the key is to choose warm shades that create an intimate vibe.
-Burnt oranges, brick tones and chocolate colors are all attractive options that inspire romance.
+Burnt oranges, brick tones, and chocolate colors are all attractive options that inspire romance.
 Black and white or sepia-toned artworks create a more romantic look for contemporary spaces and stimulate your senses.
 Certainly, the best way to create passion in your bedroom is through very personal romantic artworks – those of you for your lover or with your lover – artworks created to inspire romance.

 Embrace – metal art by A.D.
 Cook, 24″ x 30″, 2006

-As an artist, I’ve been commissioned on several occasions to create special personalized artworks designed to hang in the bedroom.
-The painting above, “Embrace”, created in mixed media on metal, is a perfect example of intimate artwork.
+As an artist, I’ve been commissioned on several occasions to create special personalized artwork designed to hang in the bedroom.
+The painting above, “Embrace,” created in mixed media on metal, is a perfect example of intimate artwork.
 The couple featured in Embrace commissioned the painting for their home to celebrate their love for one another.